ElektraInitiative/libelektra/src/plugins/README.md

 Before configuration is actually written, the file name needs to be determined (resolvers will be automatically added by kdb mount):

+- [resolver](resolver/) uses advanced POSIX APIs to handle conflicts gracefully
+- [noresolver](noresolver/) does not resolve as no file name is needed (for non-file storage plugins)
+- [wresolver](wresolver/) minimalistic resolver for non-POSIX systems

+Furthermore, there are following experimental resolvers:

 - [blockresolver](blockresolver/) resolves tagged blocks inside config files
 - [curlget](curlget/) fetches configuration file from a remote host
-- [gitresolver](gitresolver/) checks out and commits files to a local git repository and afterwards the configuration file must be synced with harddisc (recommended to add at every kdb mount):
+- [gitresolver](gitresolver/) checks out and commits files to a local git repository
 - [multifile](multifile/)
-- [noresolver](noresolver/) does not resolve, but can act as one
-- [resolver](resolver/) uses advanced POSIX APIs to handle conflicts gracefully
-- [sync](sync/) uses POSIX APIs to sync configuration files with the hard disk
-- [wresolver](wresolver/) minimalistic resolver for non-POSIX systems

 ### Storage